ETCollar/ET-Collar/README.md

 # Purpose:

-ET-Collar is a deivce designed to securely clip on your pet's collar that will track down pet's location and ststua weather or not its moving or not, how much light your pet likes to stay in.
-Device gives you peace of mind to know your dog or cat is anytime.
+ET-Collar is a device designed to be clipped on your pet's collar that will track down pet's location and status whethere or not its moving or not, the kind of lighiting your pet likes.
+Device gives you the possibility to track your dog/cat so anyone can be more relaxed knowing where their loved pets are.

 # Component Requirements: